 Nutritious and Crunchy Vegetables

 Vegetables are always high on the list of excellent food choices for your teeth and gums.
 Imagine how the fresh, firm stems and florets of raw broccoli and cauliflower could help clean your teeth of plaque-forming bacteria.
 Other great raw vegetable choices include sticks of carrots, celery and cucumber.
-Fresh bell peppers, which are rich with vitamin C, offer another option to dip into some hummus or eat alongside a burger or chicken sandwich.
+Fresh bell peppers, which are rich in vitamin C, offer another option to dip into some hummus or eat alongside a burger or chicken sandwich.

 Other nutrient-dense options—filled with vitamin A for gum health—include dark leafy greens such as Swiss chard and kale as well as sweet potatoes.
 These can be cooked with antioxidant-loaded garlic and onion for additional health benefits.